wjshewitt/polysite/polymarketsite/GLOBAL_BUSYNESS_INDICATOR.md

 - Wait full 30 seconds for calibration
 - Check browser console for errors in `useActivityTracker`
 - Verify trades are being added to the store (check `trades.length`)

+### Active Markets Per Minute Shows 0 or "Calibrating" Forever
+- Verify WebSocket connection is active
+- Check that trades are flowing: `usePolymarketStore.getState().trades.length`
+- Ensure trades have market identifiers (eventSlug, market, or marketTitle)
+- Wait full 30 seconds for calibration
+- Check browser console for trade flow
+- Verify sliding window is being populated in `useActivityTracker`
+- Check that market IDs are being extracted correctly from trades

 ### Colors Not Showing Correctly
 - Verify Tailwind CSS classes are being processed